danielnechtan/www.nechtan.io/src/articles/openbsd_minimalist_desktop.md

     cd ok, cwd=/firmware/7.2
     lftp firmware.openbsd.org:/firmware/7.2> mget *

-Unmount the disk and keep it for later.
+Unmount the disk and keep it for the first boot after installation.

 ### First boot ###

 #### Firmware ####

-Insert your USB key with the firmware, mount it, copy the firmware over and install it:
+Insert your USB disk with the firmware, mount it, copy the firmware over and install it:

     # dmesg | grep sd
     # mount_msdos /dev/sd3i /mnt